Targeted Therapies

 These therapies are sometimes called “targeted therapies,” “molecularly targeted drugs,” “molecularly targeted therapies,” or “precision medicine.”

 Doctors use these medicines to block the growth, progression, and spread of cancer by disrupting specific tumor molecules.
-The benefit is that they may cause less damage to healthy cells than other kinds of chemotherapy.
+They also cause less damage to healthy cells than other kinds of chemotherapy.

 Molecular Testing and Clinical Trials